Mikyan0207/Igalima/README.md

 # Igalima

-Igalima is a 2D Game Engine written in .NET 6.0 (LTS).
+Igalima is a 2D/3D Game Engine written in C++17.

 ## Igalima Editor